Graphic Design

 Mentorship & Community

-Students in the Graphic Design program benefit from small class sizes and attentive faculty who know you by name.
+Students in the B.F.A. in Graphic Design program benefit from small class sizes and attentive faculty who know you by name.
 As you explore your talent and build skills, your instructors will provide meaningful feedback and guidance toward your ultimate career goals.

 Skills and Requirements for Graphic Designers